-Note: MOJOs are currently not available for TensorFlow models.
+Note: MOJOs are not currently available for TensorFlow models.

 The RuleFit algorithm creates an optimal set of decision rules by first fitting a tree model, and then fitting a Lasso (L1-regularized) GLM model to create a linear model consisting of the most important tree leaves (rules).

-Note: MOJOs are currently not available for RuleFit models.
+Note: MOJOs are not currently available for RuleFit models.

 Follow the Regularized Leader (FTRL) is a DataTable implementation of the FTRL-Proximal online learning algorithm proposed in .
 This implementation uses a hashing trick and Hogwild approach for parallelization.
 FTRL supports binomial and multinomial classification for categorical targets, as well as regression for continuous targets.